Chetty-Praneeth/Breast_cancer_prediction/README.md

 # Breast Cancer Prediction using Machine Learning

-This project uses machine learning models to predict the diagnosis of breast cancer based on data from a CSV file.
-The dataset contains features such as the radius, perimeter, and area of cell nuclei present in breast cancer biopsies.
-The goal is to predict whether a tumor is benign (0) or malignant (1).
+This project demonstrates the application of machine learning techniques to predict the diagnosis of breast cancer using a dataset containing various features of cell nuclei.
+The goal is to classify the tumor as either benign (0) or malignant (1) based on the features of the cells.

+## What is the Project About?

+The project uses a Random Forest Classifier to predict the diagnosis of breast cancer.
+It involves data preprocessing, feature engineering, model training, hyperparameter tuning, and evaluation.
+Various models like RandomForestClassifier, Support Vector Classifier (SVC), and KNeighborsClassifier were tested for comparison.

 ## Technologies Used
 - Python